ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

-# Reefer Predictive Maintenance Solution
+# Reefer Anomaly Detection Solution

 This project is to demonstrate how to perform real time analytics, like predictive maintenance of Reefer container in the shipping industry, using Reefer container metric event stream.